 All woodworm treatments are covered by our own company guarantee for 30 years.
 We can also provided a 30 year protected guarantee from our chemical supplier, Biokil-Crown.

 What should I do if I suspect I have woodworm?

-Give us a call on 01896 754109 and we will arrange to carry out a survey.
+Contact us and we will arrange to carry out a survey.
 If woodworm is confirmed, we will supply you with a quotation to carry out the treatment works.
 Should any structural damage be found, we will allow for the replacement of the structural timbers in our quote.